-Mr Peter Allen, Chairman
+Mr Peter Allan | Chairman

-A/Prof John Allan
+A/Prof John Allan | Chief Research Advisor

 Dr Jim Aylward

+Dr Jim Aylward holds a PhD in Biochemistry from Monash University and worked in medical research labs in the US for 5 years, before joining CSIRO.
+He founded his own biotech-drug-development company, Peplin, in 1998 and sold it in 2009.
 Dr Aylward has continued to help small tech startups in a mentoring capacity through iLab in Toowong (2004-2010) and the Mentoring for Growth program (Queensland Government).
 He was an assessor for the Australian Technology Showcase (2009-2012).
 Dr Aylward was joint winner of the 2012 LSQ Excellence award, in recognition of his contribution to the life sciences industry.

 Dr Dickinson has been an orthopaedic surgeon at the Wesley Hospital for over 25 years.
 His major clinical and research interest has been in orthopaedic oncology.

-He has also served as an examiner for the Royal Australasian College of Surgeons, as Chairman of the Queensland Branch of the Australian Orthopaedic Association, Chairman of the Orthopaedic Department of Princess Alexandra Hospital, and as Trustee of the Queensland Orthopaedic Research Trust.
+He has been Chairman of the Medical Advisory Committee and Board Member at the Wesley Hospital, Vice President of the Royal Australasian College of Surgeons and President of the Australian Orthopaedic Association.
+He has also served as Chairman of the Queensland Branch of the Australian Orthopaedic Association, Chairman of the Orthopaedic Department of Princess Alexandra Hospital, and as Trustee of the Queensland Orthopaedic Research Trust.
 He is an editorial board member and reviewer of a number of journals.

 Professor MaryLou Fleming is Head of School of Public Health and Social Work at the Queensland University of Technology.
-She has experience in University administration, teaching and research in higher education and public health and health promotion for over twenty five years.
+She has experience in University administration, teaching and research in higher education and public health and health promotion for over twenty-five years.